-No money was exchanged as part of the deal and both startups will now operate on the ShopWings platform, with Guillaume Ang becoming the CEO of the combined entity.
+No money was exchanged as part of the deal and both startups will now operate on the ShopWings platform, with Guillaume Ang becoming the chief executive of the combined entity.

-Both Dupont and Grocery Butler CEO Michael Parthenides will still serve on the board of directors.
+Both Dupont and Grocery Butler chief executive Michael Parthenides will still serve on the board of directors.

 ShopWings will also be supported by Australia’s biggest accelerator BlueChilli and will remain a part of the Asia Pacific Internet Group.